-Andres is a Merola Career grand recipient. , He received an encouragement award as a central regional finalist for the Metropolitan Opera National Council Auditions in 2017.
-He won second place in the Dorothy Lincoln-Smith competition and first place in the National Society of Arts and Letters-Bloomington Chapter competition.
-Andres was awarded the Judy George Junior Young Artist first prize award in the 2015 Young Patronesses of the Arts competition, and is recognized as a Brautlecht Estate Endowed and Music Guild Scholar.
+Acosta is a recipient of Opera America’s 2018 Career Blueprints grant and a Gerda Lissner and Sullivan Foundation Award semifinalist.
+He received an Encouragement award as a Central Regional finalist for the Metropolitan Opera National Council competition in 2017 and won awards in the Dorothy Lincoln-Smith competition and the National Society of Arts and Letters competition.
+He was awarded the Judy George Junior Young Artist First Prize Award in the 2015 Young Patronesses of the Arts competition and is recognized as a Braulecht Estate Endowed and Music Guild Scholar.